-A full listing of AA meetings in San Mateo County can be found at: https://aa-san-mateo.org/meetings.
-We can work with you to find the best time and
+A full listing of AA meetings in San Mateo County can be found at:

 Here is a San Mateo County AA Intergroup/24-Hour Helpline at (650) 577-1310.

 LEAVING THE PROPERTY

 If you need to leave the property often, we suggest you consult Program Staff about renting a car.
 Special arrangements may be made for transportation to the airport or other necessary, work-related trips, but we cannot always guarantee staff availability.
 Please plan ahead.